cliu-/scaling_pg/README.md

  If you need a ```SELECT-intensive``` database, you can add an extra layer of ```pgpool``` to your postgresql deployment as the queries load balancer, and simply add some hot standby servers into your postgresql cluster.

-To apply this scaling strategy, you do not need to change data model in current PostgreSQL database, or change source code in applications.
+To apply this scaling strategy, you do not need to change data model, or change source code in applications.

 #### Sharding